gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Parameters : true or false

-## Set DCI to Use
+## Set Key to Use

-Set which key context (DCI) to use to protect the future SCTP packets sent by the SCTP Association.
+Set which key to use to protect the future SCTP packets sent by the SCTP Association.

-Request : Set DCI used
+Request : Set Key used

 Paramters :

 * SCTP Association

-* DCI

 * Restart indication

-Reply: DCI set
+Reply: Key set

 Parameters : true or false